6 Tourist Attractions That Are Actually Worth the Trip

 3. Niagara Falls, Border of New York and Ontario, Canada

 Think Niagara Falls is no big deal?
 You may be looking at it from the wrong side—of the border, that is.
-The majestic falls, which have the highest flow rate of any waterfall in the world, can be viewed from either Niagara Falls, Ontario, Canada, or Niagara Falls, New York—but you’re sure to be impressed if you opt for the Canadian side.
+The majestic falls, which sees 3,160 tons of water flow over Niagara Falls every second, can be viewed from either Niagara Falls, Ontario, Canada, or Niagara Falls, New York—but you’re sure to be impressed if you opt for the Canadian side.

 If you visit during peak season (June through August), you’ll find peak prices and crowds.
 Room rates and temperatures drop in the fall, but most attractions remain open.